odh-labs/ml-workshop/docs/lab-setup-new.md

 oc apply -f $REPO_HOME/src/deploy/kfdef/workshop-kfdef-kafka-and-populator-ONLY.yaml
 ```

 To verify jobs completed, Navigate to **Workloads > Jobs**.
-You shoul see 2two job, which about 3-5 minutes later should show as successfuly completed as follows:
+You should see two jobs, which about 3-5 minutes later should show as successfuly completed as follows:

 <img src="./images/setup/install-23.png" alt="drawing" width="600"/>